Are You Feeling Empty, Alone, and Hopeless?

 You Deserve To Trust And Love Yourself

 It’s possible to stop resisting what is and start embracing all that is arising.
 I invite you to contact me or call me at 617-515-0327 for a free 20-minute phone consultation.
-You can ask me any questions you may have about depression therapy, my approach, and my practice in Hadley, MA.
+You can ask me any questions you may have about depression therapy, my approach, and my practice in Hadley and Northampton, MA.
 (Note: Video sessions are available worldwide.)

-*I welcome adult clients of any race, color, national origin, disability, age, sex, sexual orientation, gender identity, relationship style, religion (or non-religion), creed, etc. All are welcome!
+*I welcome adult clients of any race, color, national origin, disability, age, sexual orientation, gender identity, relationship style, religion (or non-religion), creed, body size, etc. All are welcome!